pavankumarg37/VLSI/README.md

-# VLSI
-This repository is all about VLSI and Verification concepts.
+This repository is all about VLSI and Verification related concepts.